 We know that during the COVID-19 pandemic MS services and consultations with neurologists have been delayed, and many are being conducted remotely1.
 Many of you are waiting longer than ever to see a neurologist, and consultations are now often over the phone rather than face-to-face1.
-It is important that when your consultation date arrives you are ready to talk about your symptoms, your lifestyle and considerations about your treatment and management and demand more from your care.
+It is important that when your consultation date arrives you are ready to talk about your symptoms, your lifestyle and considerations about the management of your MS and care.

 Find out how you can better prepare for your MS appointments, and what you can do to improve your consultation experience.

-Dr Heather Wilson, an MS specialist neurologist based at National Hospital for Neurology and Neurology (UCLH) shares her top tips on how to prepare well for your upcoming appointment.
+Dr Heather Wilson, an MS specialist neurologist based at National Hospital for Neurology and Neurosurgery (UCLH) shares her top tips on how to prepare well for your upcoming appointment.

-Hear from Carla, Jadie, and Phoebe, as they share their tips and tricks on making the most of the time they have with their healthcare team during consultations, to ensure they reach shared decisions that are tailored to their individual needs.
+Listen to advice from Carla, Jadie, and Phoebe as they share their tips and tricks on making the most of the time they have with their healthcare team during consultations, to ensure they reach shared decisions that are tailored to their individual needs.

 Should you require additional support or information, please visit the MS Trust or call the enquiry line weekdays 9:00am - 5:00pm on 0800 032 3839.

 UK | December 2021 | 172623